ruedtim/TranskribusAPI_Webapp/README.md

 ## Requirements:

-The following libraries need to be installed in order for the program to run:
+The following libraries need to be installed in order to run the Webapp with python:

 ```
 	streamlit